drips-network/app/docs/DEVELOPMENT.md

 To run the app, you'll need to configure the `PUBLIC_NETWORK` environment variable.
 This should be the chainId of the chain you want to run the app for, and can currently be either 1, 5 or 11155111.
 The app will only allow connecting wallets that are set to this network, and all server-side requests will be made for this network's subgraph.

-For your convenience, we've deployed production mirrors of the app set to allow testnet connections:
+For your convenience, weʼve deployed production mirrors of the app set to allow testnet connections:

 ```sh
 https://goerli.drips.network/ # PUBLIC_NETWORK set to 5